Multiomics: Integrated Human Microbiome Project

 The second phase of the $170 million Human Microbiome Project was focused on integrating patient data to different omic datasets, considering host genetics, clinical information and microbiome composition.
 The phase one focused on characterization of communities in different body sites.
 Phase 2 focused in the integration of multiomic data from host & microbiome to human diseases.
 Specifically, the project used multiomics to improve the understanding of the interplay of gut and nasal microbiomes with type 2 diabetes, gut microbiomes and inflammatory bowel disease and vaginal microbiomes and pre-term birth.

 Systems Immunology

 The complexity of interactions in the human immune system has prompted the generation of a wealth of immunology-related multi-scale omic data.
 Multi-omic data analysis has been employed to gather novel insights about the immune response to infectious diseases, such as pediatric chikungunya, as well as noncommunicable autoimmune diseases.
 Integrative omics has also been employed strongly to understand effectiveness and side effects of vaccines, a field called systems vaccinology.
 For example, multiomics was essential to uncover the association of changes in plasma metabolites and immune system transcriptome on response to vaccination against herpes zoster.

-List of softwares for multi-omic analysis
+List of software used for multi-omic analysis

 The Bioconductor project curates a variety of R packages aimed at integrating omic data: